-Professional Seminar

-This course provides discussion and application of professional, ethical, legal, and multicultural aspects of occupational therapy as they relate to clinical experiences.
-Prerequisites: OTA 225 Co-requisites: OTA 226

-Clinical Fieldwork Level II-A

-Clinical Fieldwork Level II-A provides supervised practical experience for the student to include: observing, treating, reporting, and recording occupational therapy evaluations and interventions for clients with various conditions.
+Credit: 2 Lecture: 1 Lab: 5 OTA229 Professional Seminar This course provides discussion and application of professional, ethical, legal, and multicultural aspects of occupational therapy as they relate to clinical experiences.
+Prerequisites: OTA 225 Co-requisites: OTA 226 Credit: 1 Lecture: 1 Lab: 0 OTA231 Clinical Fieldwork Level II-A Clinical Fieldwork Level II-A provides supervised practical experience for the student to include: observing, treating, reporting, and recording occupational therapy evaluations and interventions for clients with various conditions.
 The student will experience treatment of individuals and groups across the life span and in a variety of treatment settings.
 Continued emphasis will be placed on the development of professions behaviors.
-A seminar class provides additional exposure to roles and responsibilities of the COTA, emerging practice areas, trends that impact service delivery across the lifespan, and preparation for the certification examination and entry into the workforce Prerequisites: OTA 223 and OTA 224

-Clinical Fieldwork Level II-B

-This Clinical Fieldwork Level II-B provides supervised practical experience for the student to include: observing, treating, reporting, and recording occupational therapy evaluations and interventions for clients with various conditions.
+A seminar class provides additional exposure to roles and responsibilities of the COTA, emerging practice areas, trends that impact service delivery across the lifespan, and preparation for the certification examination and entry into the workforce Prerequisites: OTA 223 and OTA 224 Credit: 6 Lab: 20 Lecture: 2 OTA232 Clinical Fieldwork Level II-B This Clinical Fieldwork Level II-B provides supervised practical experience for the student to include: observing, treating, reporting, and recording occupational therapy evaluations and interventions for clients with various conditions.
 The student will experience treatment of individuals and groups across the life span and in a variety of treatment settings.
 This Clinical Fieldwork Level II-B will be provided in a different clinical setting than OTA 231.
 A seminar class provides additional exposure to roles and responsibilities of the COTA, emerging practice areas, trends that impact service delivery across the lifespan, and preparation for the certification examination and entry into the workforce.
-Prerequisites: OTA 231 (concurrent)

-Intro to Physics

-This course is designed for students who need a basic introduction to principles of physics, especially in the career fields and other non-engineering disciplines.
+Prerequisites: OTA 231 (concurrent) Credit: 6 Lecture: 2 Lab: 20 PHY100 Intro to Physics This course is designed for students who need a basic introduction to principles of physics, especially in the career fields and other non-engineering disciplines.
 Emphasis is on a broad, general introduction to physics and day-to-day applications of the principles of physics.
-Prerequisites: (Test score or MAT 012 or NCS 012 or MAT 015 or NCW 045 or MAT 075 or MAT 090 or MAT 119 or MAT 120 or MAT 125 or MAT 130 or MAT 140 or MAT 141 or MAT 150 or MAT 135 or MAT 016 or NCW 045 or MAT 075 or MAT 090 or MAT 135 or MAT 141 or MAT 153 or MAT 181 or MAT 182 or MAT 185 or MAT 251 or MAT 261 or MAT 281).

-Physics Physical Therapy Assnt
+Prerequisites: (Test score or MAT 012 or NCS 012 or MAT 015 or NCW 045 or MAT 075 or MAT 090 or MAT 119 or MAT 120 or MAT 125 or MAT 130 or MAT 140 or MAT 141 or MAT 150 or MAT 153 or MAT 181 or MAT 185) and (Test score or MAT 015 or MAT 016 or NCW 045 or MAT 075 or MAT 090 or MAT 135 or MAT 14 or MAT 141 or MAT 153 or MAT 181 or MAT 182 or MAT 185 or MAT 251 or MAT 261 or MAT 281).
+Credit: 3 Lecture: 2 Lab: 2 PHY110 Physics Physical Therapy Assnt